forthedamn/gitum/README.md

 ```

 ```
-$ gum use zhoguoxin  //switch congi to zhoguoxin
+$ gum use zhoguoxin  //switch config to zhoguoxin

     Local user config has been set to: zhoguoxin